Ila-bura/C-est-la-V/README.md

 - Favicon - to create the code and images for the icon in the tab bar.
 - Bootstrap

-### Modules used for the development of this project:
+### Modules used for the development of this project

 <details><summary>Requirements.</summary>
     <img src="static/readme-images/readme-requirements.png">
     </details>